danibazi9/RelationExtractionInPersian_DjangoServer/README.md

 This git repository created as the Django server that provides APIs & UI for `Seraji` & `PerDT` universal dependencies.

-Final project of the **"Natural Language Processing course, IUST, Dr. Minaei-Bidgoli, Semester 002"**
+Final project of the **"Natural Language Processing course, IUST, Dr. Minaei-Bidgoli, Spring 2022"**

 In this project, we want to implement a model as RESTAPI service to extract the relations from the Persian sentences dataset using two global dependences tools `Seraji` & `PerDT`.